cchvv/Project-Happy-4/README.md

     conda install scipy
     pip install geopy

-1. Ipython setup.py, it is in directory called `Happy-4`.
+1. Ipython setup.py, it is in directory called `Happy_4`.
-2. Input your position, year.(year: 2007-2012, postion: the United States).
+2. Input your position, year.(Year: 2007-2012   Postion: the United States).
 3. Wait for the figures.
 4. Close the windows of figures.
 The simulated number ratio of solar panels and wind turbines will be printed.